Culture in Society and in the Workplace

 Who was most convinced to get a flu shot?

 Researchers were surprised to learn that it was the participants in Group A who had read the article about the negative impacts of not getting a flu shot.
-The conclusion was that these group members had been primed to understand that getting a flu shot was the norm, and they were loath to risk the high social cost of failing to meet that social norm.
+Similar to what we find in change management training, the conclusion was that these group members had been primed to understand that getting a flu shot was the norm, and they were loath to risk the high social cost of failing to meet that social norm.

-How Does this Apply to Using Team Norms to Live Your Culture?
+How Does this Apply to Using Team Norms to Create Change?

 High-functioning teams are intentional in their interactions.
 They value their differences, listen, communicate well, seek input, and trust and respect one another.
 Team norms establish explicit, agreed-upon behaviors that inform how teams work together to deliver results AND create a shared language of what those behaviors look, sound, and feel like.
 High-performing teams don’t leave norms (and expectations) to chance.
-Instead, they define them, hold themselves accountable, and revisit them to ensure they inspire a healthy and productive environment.
+Instead, they:

 Think about how team leaders try to effect behavior change at work.
 It can range from rewarding, modeling, demanding, micromanaging, or even threatening.
 But these attempts assume employees are motivated to change their behavior predominantly by external influences.